NannyML/nannyml/docs/guides/real_world_data_example.rst

 +----+---------+---------------+-------------+---------------------+---------------------+-------------+---------------------+--------------+-------------------+-------------------+---------+

-Indeed, the last one is smaller than other due to selected chunking method.
+Indeed, the last one is smaller than the others due to the selected chunking method.
 Let's remove it for clarity of visualizations.

 .. code:: python